RaviTejGuntuku/NoteNinjaAI/README.md

 ## Steps for Installation

-Given that the majority of this app's functionality is powered by OpenAI services, be sure to install the python libraries for openai and openai-whisper (be sure that [Python](https://www.python.org/) is installed and properly configured beforehand):
+Given that the majority of this app's functionality is powered by OpenAI services, be sure to install the python libraries for openai and openai-whisper (be sure that <a href="https://www.python.org" target="_blank">Python</a> is installed and properly configured beforehand):

 ```bash
 pip install openai
 pip install openai-whisper
 ```

-The front-end of this application is powered by the [Gradio](https://www.gradio.app/) python library, which can be installed as shown below:
+The front-end of this application is powered by the <a href="https://www.gradio.app" target="_blank">Gradio</a> python library, which can be installed as shown below:

 ```bash
 pip install gradio